straut12/sj4u-gh/_pages/ref/linux/vnc-ssh.md

 ```$ sudo nano /etc/ssh/sshd_config```
 Uncomment the PasswordAuthentication line and set it to Yes

-If you get a authentication error when logging in with ssh you can do a couple checks to confirm the system you're logging into.
+Part of the ssh security involves a fingerprint check (the fingerprint is a short version of the server's public key).
+It checks the remote server's fingerprint and compares it with the fingerprint saved from the last time you connected.
+If the fingerprint has changed you will get a warning. (fingerprint is stored at $HOME/.ssh/known_hosts).
+You can do a couple checks to confirm the system you're logging into.
 * Go to or remote desktop to the server
 * The server ssh key fingerprints are under /etc/ssh/ so run command below (assuming using SHA256)
 * ```ssh-keygen -lf /etc/ssh/ssh_host_ecdsa_key.pub```